RedisTimeSeries/RedisTimeSeries/docs/commands/ts.queryindex.md

 ## Required arguments

-FILTER filter..` uses these filters:
+`FILTER filter..` returns results for the time series that pass these filtering criteria:

   - `label = value`, where `label` equals `value`
   - `label != value`, where `label` does not equal `value`